yoga9/Tableau_Sales-Dashboard/README.md

 **The Objective of the Sales Dashboard:**

-The objective of the report is to analyze and present comprehensive and interactive insights into sales, profit, revenue, orders details, profit margin, and various comparisons by different categories.
+The objective of the report is to analyze and present comprehensive and interactive insights into sales, profit, orders details, profit margin, and various comparisons by different categories.
 It aims to provide a clear understanding of key performance indicators and trends using Tableau.

 **1. Scope of the Project**